ewellchen/DA-STIN/README.md

 # STIN

-This repository contains PyTorch implementation for STIN.
+This repository is for the paper: https://arxiv.org/abs/2201.02475

 **Abstract:**